Tong-ST/debian_sway/README.md

     flatpak install flathub app.zen_browser.zen
     flatpak install flathub com.github.d4nj1.tlpui
     ```
+    NOTE: You don't have to install zen or tlpui but you have to change **default browser in .config** file to your liking
+    and Have to change **"on-click": "NEW APP"** for battery in **waybar config** file
 2. ***AFTER* Install all requirement now let's make it happen**

     Install git & clone this repo if not already